- Aged Care

-We recommend that new NDIS participants be transparent about their expectations and goals with our Occupational Therapists and Physiotherapists.
-This means being clear on defining their beliefs, expectations and goals in their service agreement so our therapists can develop a clear and realistic strategy on how to best help them achieve the goals.
+We work with new NDIS participants and their family or support network to set clear goals so our therapists can develop a robust and realistic plan on how to best help them achieve the goals.

-Typically, larger goals will be set with an NDIS planner and will already be stipulated in the respective NDIS plan (i.e. safe access to community).
+Typically, large broad goals will be set with an NDIS planner and will already be stipulated in the respective NDIS plan (i.e. safe access to community).

 Our clinicians will often help participants define additional smaller goals to help progress towards a larger, broad goal (i.e. learn how to independently use the internet to look up bus timetable or complete 5 minutes of walking each day with the goal of managing 20 minutes each day in the coming months).